paninebaluy/nataliia-me/posts-blockerettes/2025-07-09-chipped-nails-nfcs.md

 # {{title}}
 **Date: {{date}}**

-I was bone-tired at the second day of the NFC Summit and wanted to sit down wherever.
+I was bone-tired on the second day of the NFC Summit and wanted to sit down wherever.
 It's been a difficult week, and I got out of the habit of socializing that much while spending all the time on my feet.

 So I sat down in front of the Alpha stage and hoped for the best.
-The next speaker turned out to be Florence Vuong, COO of Chipped, stepped up to talk about how to build Web3-powered real-world consumer products that people want to use.
+The next speaker turned out to be Florence Vuong, COO of Chipped Social, who stepped up to talk about how to build Web3-powered real-world consumer products that people want to use.

 She spoke about press-on nails.
-I couldn't believe the audacity of it: among all the complex hard-to-understand tech and visually challenging art where women struggle to become visible, bringing something as banal and stereotypically girly as press-on nails?
+I couldn't believe the audacity of it: among all the complex, hard-to-understand tech and visually challenging art where women struggle to become visible, bringing something as banal and stereotypically girly as press-on nails?

 It was amazing.
 I was hooked.
 Or maybe nailed, but in an acrylic sense.